Changing Brand Names

 Think about Toyota.
 They have enjoyed long reputation as a reliable builder of solid automobiles.
 And they have successfully marketed low cost vehicles all the way up to the pricy 4Runner.
 (Read about brand permission here.)

 Changing brand names is not a certain element

 However, when they decided to build a luxury automobile they realized that the Toyota brand could never command its rightful price-point.
 Not if it was sold as a Toyota.
 The brand did not have permission to sell it.
 They needed to consider changing brand names.

-If you can gain a clear understanding of your brand from the perspective of your target audience.
+If you gain a clear understanding of your brand from the perspective of your target audience.
 And, if you can define you brand’s permission in stark and definite terms.
-You will come face-to-face with all of the opportunity and limitations that are inherent in your brand today.
-AND, limitations are important.
+You will come face-to-face with all of the opportunity and limitations that are inherent in your brand today AND your limitations.